-The two-dimensional model for progressive waves and their effect on the oxygen concentration at a fixed height above the sediment surface is presented in the Appendix.

-- In short, the model describes the horizontal and vertical wave orbital velocities and the variation in oxygen concentration generated by the up-and down movement of the natural oxygen gradient as a function of time as they would be recorded under ideal conditions, without any time lag and at exactly the same location.
-Parameters for the model were estimated using eddy covariance data reported by Berg and Huettel (2008) - from a shallow-water site exposed to surface waves.
+The two-dimensional model for progressive waves and their effect on the oxygen concentration at a fixed height above the sediment surface is presented in Appendix A. In short, the model, which is based on linear wave theory, describes the horizontal and vertical wave orbital velocities and the variation in oxygen concentration generated by the up and down movement of the natural oxygen gradient as a function of time as they would be recorded under ideal conditions, without any time lag and at exactly the same location.
+It is assumed that any local horizontal variations in oxygen uptake or release at the sediment surface have been smeared out by turbulent mixing at this location.
+Model parameter values (Table A1, Appendix A), including a sediment uptake of $-368 \,\mathrm{mmol}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}$ , were adapted or estimated from the eddy covariance data reported by Berg and Huettel (2008) from a shallow-water site exposed to surface waves.
+The values are well within the range for which linear wave theory applies.
+Specifically, ratios of wave amplitude to wavelength and wave amplitude to water depth should both be $\ll 1$ (Kundu, 1990).
+Using the equations listed in Appendix A gives a wavelength of 7 m, and, therefore, ratios of 0.008 and 0.04, respectively.
 The model was used to generate theoretical time series of the wave velocity and wave-generated variation in oxygen concentration that were then shifted in time relative to one another to illustrate how a time lag can affect the flux calculation.

-Using the parameter values listed in Table A1 (Appendix), the model was found to 15 mimic the averaged nighttime conditions reported by Berg and Huettel (2008) well.
-As illustrated in Fig. 2a, the simulated vertical wave velocity (\tilde{w}) varied between ~ $\pm 2 \,\mathrm{cm \, s^{-1}}$, while the associated up-and down movement of the natural oxygen gradient caused by the sediment's uptake produced O2 concentration oscillations (\tilde{O}2) of ~ $\pm 1 \,\mu$ mol L-1.
-These modeled data are for the case where the velocity and oxygen concentration are "recorded" without any time lag and at exactly the same location.
-Furthermore, these data exclude any current-driven turbulence so that variations in velocity and concentration are due to wave orbital motion only.
-The significant time lag bias, which can arise from the wave signal alone in eddy covariance data, becomes apparent when shifting the oxygen data stepwise in time relative to the velocity data and recalculating the eddy flux for each shift (Fig. 2b).
+The modeled data were found to mimic the averaged nighttime conditions reported by Berg and Huettel (2008) well.
+As illustrated in Fig. 2a, the simulated vertical wave velocity $(\widetilde{w})$ varied between $\sim \pm 2 \,\mathrm{cm} \,\mathrm{s}^{-1}$ , while the associated up and down movement of the natural oxygen gradient established by the sediment's uptake produced O2 concentration oscillations $(O_2)$ of $\sim \pm 1 \,\mu\text{mol}\,L^{-1}$ .
+These data are for the case where the velocity and oxygen concentration are "recorded" without any time lag and at exactly the same location.
+Furthermore, the simulated data exclude any current-driven turbulence so that variations in velocity and concentration are due to wave orbital motion only.
+The potential for a significant time lag bias (either positive or negative), which can arise from the wave signal alone in eddy covariance data, becomes apparent when shifting the oxygen data stepwise in time relative to the velocity data and recalculating the eddy flux for each shift (Fig. 2b).

-The model and its results in Fig. 2 reveal key characteristics of the time lag bias due to waves:
+The model and its results in Fig. 2 reveal the following key characteristics of the time lag bias due to waves: